-The flurry of winter festivals and sporting events include everything from Snow Polo—yes, horses on snow—to hot air balloons, an electronic music festival on the slopes and a 72-hour whirlwind Carnival, all of which are connected by the impressive Swiss transportation network.
+The flurry of festivals and sporting events during the winter months include everything from Snow Polo—yes, horses on snow—to hot air balloons, an electronic music festival on the slopes and a 72-hour whirlwind Carnival, all of which are connected by the impressive Swiss transportation network (picturesque train rides included).

 This guide will introduce you to the best things to do in Switzerland in winter—ski resorts, outdoor activities, festivals, sporting events and more—all of which Journy can help you discover with customized trip planning to ensure you live out your postcard-perfect wintertime dream-come-true.